Prescription Drug Benefits

 PrudentRx

-If you elect coverage under the PPO or HMO medical plan, CVS’s PrudentRx program can help you save money on certain Specialty Drugs s prescribed by your provider.
+If you elect coverage under the PPO or HMO medical plan, CVS’s PrudentRx program can help you save money on certain Specialty Drugs prescribed by your provider.
 If you elect coverage under the HSA Plus or HSA Essential medical plan, you are not eligible to use the PrudentRx program.

 If you have any questions about the PrudentRx program and how to enroll, call 800-578-4403.